Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/lifecycle-for-edge-network/README.md

 # Lifecycle for Edge Network

 The Adobe Experience Platform Mobile SDK Lifecycle extension enables application lifecycle data collection from your mobile app when using the Adobe Experience Platform Mobile SDK and the [Edge Network extension](../experience-platform-extension/).
-Use the following steps to setup an application to forward Lifecycle extension metrics to the Adobe Experience Platform.
+Use the following steps to set up an application to forward Lifecycle extension metrics to the Adobe Experience Platform.

 ## Add AEP Mobile Lifecycle Details field group to your XDM Schema in Adobe Experience Platform